matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

  - A "marker" event simply points back to an "insertion" event.
  - The "marker" event solves the problem of, how does a federated homeserver know about the historical events which won't come down incremental sync?
 And the scenario where the federated HS already has all the history in the room, so it won't do a full sync of the room again.
- - Unlike the historical events, the "marker" event is sent as a normal event on the "live" timeline so that comes down incremental sync and is available to all homeservers regardless of how much scrollback history they already have.
+ - Unlike the historical events sent via `/batch_send`, **the "marker" event is sent separately as a normal event on the "live" timeline** so that comes down incremental sync and is available to all homeservers regardless of how much scrollback history they already have.
     - Note: If a server joins after a "marker" event is sent, it could be lost in the middle of the timeline and they could jump back in time past the "marker" and never pick it up.
 But `backfill/` response should have historical messages included.
 It gets a bit hairy if the server has the room backfilled, the user leaves, a "marker" event is sent, more messages put it back in the timeline, the user joins back, jumps back in the timeline and misses the "marker" and expects to see the historical messages.
 They will be missing the historical messages until they can backfill the gap where they left.
  - A "marker" event is not needed for every chunk/batch of historical messages.
 Multiple chunks can be inserted then once we're done importing everything, we can add one "marker" event pointing at the root "insertion" event
     - If more history is decided to be added later, another "marker" can be sent to let the homeservers know again.